hdShang/arxiv-daily/docs/cs-CL/2025-08-30/papers/250900544v3-when-thinking-backfires-mechanistic-insights-into-reasoning-induced-.md

 ---
 layout: default
-title: When Thinking Backfires: Mechanistic Insights Into Reasoning-Induced Misalignment
+title: "When Thinking Backfires: Mechanistic Insights Into Reasoning-Induced Misalignment"
 ---

 # When Thinking Backfires: Mechanistic Insights Into Reasoning-Induced Misalignment